 - Eat healthy snacks.
 Try baby cut carrots, bell pepper strips, orange sections, fat-free yogurt, or a handful of almonds.

 - Cut down on saturated fat.
+Try to limit your saturated fat intake to less than 10% of your total calories per day.
 Choose lean cuts of meat and poultry.
 Trim excess fat from meat and remove the skin from poultry.
 Try a tuna or salmon steak instead of beef or pork.
-Limit your use of butter.
+Limit your use of margarine.